-The Young Scholars High School Program allows outstanding juniors and seniors attending a local high school to take college courses in the fall and spring semesters.
+The Young Scholars High School Program allows outstanding students attending a local high school to take college courses in the fall and spring semesters.
 In the Young Scholars Program, you can pursue your discipline beyond the level offered in secondary schools, get a head start on your college requirements, or explore a brand-new field that interests you.
 It’s an exciting chance to explore new ideas and experience life in a college classroom.

 Explore exciting topics in college-level courses